WeChat and AI: how Chinese-owned businesses across North America are automating customer service

-Vancouver's Chinese-Canadian business community has specific platform preferences — WeChat, not email; voice notes, not texts.
+The Chinese-speaking business community — in cities like Vancouver, Toronto, Los Angeles, and New York — has specific platform preferences: WeChat, not email; voice notes, not texts.
 AI automation that ignores this misses the market.
 Here's what's actually working.

-If your customers are primarily Chinese-Canadian, your automation strategy needs to start with one question: are they on WeChat?
-In Metro Vancouver, for a large share of the Chinese-Canadian community, the answer is yes — and WeChat is where business inquiries happen, not email.
+If your customers are primarily Chinese-speaking, your automation strategy needs to start with one question: are they on WeChat?
+Across North America — in cities like Vancouver, Toronto, Los Angeles, and New York — for a large share of the Chinese community, the answer is yes, and WeChat is where business inquiries happen, not email.

 Why this matters for AI automation

 Most generic AI automation tools are built for email, SMS, and English-language web chat.
-That covers maybe 40% of the communication channels a Richmond or Burnaby business serving Chinese-Canadian customers actually uses.
+That covers maybe 40% of the communication channels a business serving Chinese-speaking customers actually uses.
 The rest is WeChat, and to a lesser extent, WhatsApp and phone calls in Mandarin or Cantonese.

 An AI chatbot that only handles your website chat in English is a partial solution at best.